Font Size:

 The Mpox Consultation Form is no longer required for submission of specimens to the state public health laboratory (SPHL) for testing.

 At this time, testing for mpox can be performed by various laboratories across the state, including public health, commercial, and some clinical/research laboratories.
 The Alabama Department of Public Health is available to assist with mpox testing.
-If your patient is a suspected case of mpox and you wish to use the services of our public health laboratory, please download Guidance for Mpox Specimen Collection and Shipping.
+If your patient is suspected of having mpox and you wish to use our public health laboratory's services, please download the Guidance for Mpox Specimen Collection and Shipping.

 If you are a vaccination provider, please visit our For Vaccination Providers page.